 Windsor City Council has endorsed the Vision Zero goal of zero road crash fatalities and serious injuries on Windsor streets.
-An action plan to achieve this goal is currently being developed.
+An action plan to achieve this goal was then developed.

 What is Vision Zero?